sonukumar05/To-Do-List-app/README.md

 - Add Tasks: Quickly add new tasks with a user-friendly interface.
 - Delete Tasks: Easily remove completed or unnecessary tasks.
 - Responsive Design: Works seamlessly on both desktop and mobile devices.
+- Mark Completion: Mark the work as completed after editing the task.

 ## Demo